-Newborn play: why it’s important for movement and motor skills development
+Why play is important for newborn motor skills development

 Give your baby plenty of encouragement and praise, and be amazed at what your baby can do.
 This makes your baby feel loved and valued, and it builds the confidence your baby needs to try new movements.

-In the first 4 weeks of life, many of your baby’s movements are reflexes, so your baby can’t really control them.
+Many of your baby’s movements are reflexes, so your baby can’t control them.
 For example, when you stroke your baby’s cheek, by reflex your baby turns to that side to suckle.
+At this age, your baby might:

 - lift their head for short periods of time when lying on their tummy.

-As your baby starts to gain more control of their movements, they might:
+Your baby starts to gain more control of their movements.
+At this age, your baby might:

 - uncurl their fists and swipe at dangling objects

-- move and kick their legs, especially in the bath or when out of a nappy, at around 8 weeks
+By around 8 weeks, Your baby might move and kick their legs, especially in the bath or when out of a nappy.

-- wave and watch their hands and feet or move their hands towards your face or a toy, at around 12 weeks.
+Your baby might be waving their hands and feet, watching their hands and feet move, or moving their hands towards your face or a toy.

 Your baby is still learning to control their neck muscles, so it’s important to support your baby’s head when you lift them up.